TransmodelEcosystem/EUDIT/wiki/use-cases/business-use-cases/buc-a-inspire-and-plan.md

 ## Scenarii

 ### Main
+- **Retreiving product list**
 1. The TRANSPORT CUSTOMER is planning his TRAVEL, which can be composed of one or many TRIPs, each consisting of one or many LEGs.
-He wants to go to his DESTINATION using public transport means and, optionally, come back to the departure point.
-The TRANSPORT CUSTOMER can connect or not to a customer account on a digital platform.
+He wants to go from TRIP ORIGIN PLACE to his TRIP DESTINATION PLACE using public transport means and, optionally, come back to the departure PLACE (can be a POINT, a SECTION or a ZONE).

-=> ajout USER PROFILE

-2.
+2. The TRANSPORT CUSTOMER can connect or not to a CUSTOMER ACCOUNT on a digital platform.
+The TRANSPORT CUSTOMER may (if he wants) prove a particular USER PROFILE (under 25 years old, PRM indications, corporate participation).
+The TRANSPORT CUSTOMER can candidate to a particular COMMERCIAL PROFILE.
+He can have his USER PROFILE(s) and /or COMMERCIAL PROFILE(s) already registred with his CUSTOMER ACCOUNT, including reduction cards,entitlements.

+3.
-   a.
-If the TRAVEL is complex (multi-LEGs, multi-TRIPs), and/or if the TRANSPORT CUSTOMER does not know how to make his travel, he can use a TRIP PLANNER.
+   a. **If the TRAVEL is complex** (multi-LEGs, multi-TRIPs), and/or if the TRANSPORT CUSTOMER does not know how to make his travel, he can use a TRIP PLANNER feeded or not with the information from CUSTOMER ACCOUNT.
 It gives one or many answers with detailed TRIP PATTERNs: schedule, transport mode, lines, stops, and connections.
    b.
-The TRIP PLANNER can be associated with a fare calculator: the TRANSPORT CUSTOMER can provide required details on travellers (date of birth, name, reduction cards, disabilities) or remain, by default, with a basic COMMERCIAL PROFILE (anonymous adult without reduction for only one trip).
+The TRIP PLANNER can be associated with a fare calculator: the TRANSPORT CUSTOMER can provide required details on travellers (date of birth, name, reduction cards, disabilities, PRM services needed, companion) or remain, by default, with a basic COMMERCIAL PROFILE (anonymous adult - for only one trip - without reduction).
+The TRANSPORT CUSTOMER can indicate that he wants to include THIRD-PARTY PRODUCT in the solution (example : museum entry)
    c.
+At least, the TRANSPORT CUSTOMER has a web-link towards website of each distributor on each LEG/JOURNEY to browse their catalogue (equivalent to the following step).
-The fare calculator can provide FARE PRODUCTs that fit the trip, from one basic solution (for today, anonymous single-trip ticket on the network and on the origin-destination) to many elaborated solutions (for the travel day, combined ticket, with reduction and guarantees, including already bought passes).
+   d.
+If available, a fare calculator can provide FARE PRODUCTs that fit the TRIP(s), from one basic solution on each origin-destination LEG (defaults values used like : "for today", "anonymous" "single-trip ticket on the network") to many elaborated solutions (for the travel specified day, combined ticket, multimodal offers, with reduction and guarantees, including already brought passes).
 The availability of some assets or mandatory reservations can also be displayed.

-3.
+    e.
+The retailer can manage the result display with additional indicators, ranking, filtering, comparing : price, duration, number of interchanges, mode mix, GHG/CO₂ impact, comfort, accessibility or operator.

+5.
-   a.
-If the TRAVEL is easy to plan, the TRANSPORT CUSTOMER can browse a digital platform, go to a travel agency, an operator desk, or a ticket vending machine in a station to choose mobility tickets.
+   a. **If the TRAVEL is easy to plan**, the TRANSPORT CUSTOMER can browse a digital platform, go to a travel agency, an distributor desk, or a ticket vending machine in a station to choose mobility tickets.
 He wants to choose by himself between tickets, composing himself the transport means and the prices they cost.
+He can also include THIRD-PARTY PRODUCTs in his search.
    b.
-Either the TRANSPORT CUSTOMER or the RETAILER on behalf of the TRANSPORT CUSTOMER starts the catalogue consultation.
-The RETAILER browses the catalogue to retrieve an initial set of candidate FARE PRODUCT(s) and SALES OFFER PACKAGE(s).
+Either the TRANSPORT CUSTOMER or the retailer on behalf of the TRANSPORT CUSTOMER starts the catalogue consultation.
+The retailer browses the catalogue to retrieve an initial set of candidate FARE PRODUCT(s) and SALES OFFER PACKAGE(s).
 This catalogue can be statically built with an aggregation and rework of one or many distributor catalogues, themselves built based on fare owner catalogues.
+This catalogue can be partialy or totally dynamically build using real-time requests to distributors.
    c.
 The TRANSPORT CUSTOMER reviews the initial results and may filter or order the results.
 If he cannot finalise his selection, he can refine the catalogue to narrow the displayed FARE PRODUCT(s) and SALES OFFER PACKAGE(s) according to the consultation context and the data he provides (new or modified data and/or data coming from TRIP PLANNER requirements).

+- **Asking for product-based offers**
-   d.
-One or many times, the TRANSPORT CUSTOMER selects one candidate SALES OFFER PACKAGE and requests details so that he can consult the detailed content, conditions, guarantees, and optional parts of the selected SALES OFFER PACKAGE.
+5. One or many times, the TRANSPORT CUSTOMER selects one candidate SALES OFFER PACKAGE of one or many distributors (multiple transport modes, multiple operators).
+He requests details so that he can consult the detailed content, conditions, guarantees, and optional parts of the selected SALES OFFER PACKAGE.
 This consultation can be done for more than one SALES OFFER PACKAGE at the same time, as long as they can be displayed on the same screen at the same time.

-4. If the selected SALES OFFER PACKAGE is not yet fully defined, the TRANSPORT CUSTOMER enters additional customer parameters by providing the required information, such as traveller profile, eligibility, class, date, zone, quantity, or extras.
-Once the required information is filled in, the RETAILER checks and gives a price with the applicable commercial and travel conditions for the selected SALES OFFER PACKAGE.
+6. If the selected SALES OFFER PACKAGE is not yet fully defined, the TRANSPORT CUSTOMER enters additional customer parameters by providing the required information, such as traveller profile, eligibility, accessibility needs, class, date, zone, quantity, or extras.
+Once the required information is filled in, the retailer checks the entries and gives a price with the applicable commercial and travel conditions (aftersales including exchange or refund, specific restrictions, guaranteees, passenger rights) for the selected SALES OFFER PACKAGE.
+It may be composed of several products.

-5.
+7.
    a.
-If this PRICE is an indicative price depending on mandatory reservation (for example, a seat), or if the TRANSPORT CUSTOMER wishes to check availability and the system allows it, the TRANSPORT CUSTOMER checks availability and starts the reservation process: the RETAILER verifies availability or starts a temporary hold for the selected SALES OFFER PACKAGE.
+If this PRICE is an indicative price depending on mandatory reservation (for example, a seat), or if the TRANSPORT CUSTOMER wishes to check availability and the system allows it, the TRANSPORT CUSTOMER checks availability and, on some distributor's system, may start the reservation process: the retailer checks availability and may start a temporary hold for the selected SALES OFFER PACKAGE.
    b.
+If the final price is a yield price, at this moment, the retailer requests for a final price (valid for a duration)
-If availability is confirmed, the RETAILER retrieves the final price and returns it with the final conditions for the selected SALES OFFER PACKAGE.
+   c.
+If availability is also confirmed, the retailer retrieves the final price and returns it with the final conditions for the selected SALES OFFER PACKAGE.

+**Selection of offers**

-6. Before making a final choice, the TRANSPORT CUSTOMER may change options to modify class, extras, or other defining elements, and the RETAILER refreshes the offer and recalculates the corresponding conditions and price.
+8. Before making a final choice, the TRANSPORT CUSTOMER may change options to modify class, extras, or other defining elements, and if needed the retailer refreshes the offer and recalculates the corresponding conditions and price.
+9. One by one, the TRANSPORT CUSTOMER can consult, select or discard FARE PRODUCT(s) to build a final complete solution.
+At each step, on each selected product with reservation, the retailer can start the resevation process with the distributor in order to ensure conherent multiple reservations.

-7. The TRANSPORT CUSTOMER chooses the preferred solution, and the RETAILER can keep the selected option so that the CUSTOMER OFFER PACKAGE is ready for the next reservation and purchase step.
+10. The TRANSPORT CUSTOMER chooses the preferred solution, and the retailer can keep the selected option in a "whish list" so that the CUSTOMER OFFER PACKAGE is ready for the next reservation and purchase step.

 ### Alternatives